datorama/app-components/README.md

 npm run lint
 ```

-3. Add your release notes with the next version to the notes page.
+3. Add your release notes with the future version number to the notes page (src/stories/0_Notes.stories.mdx).

-4. In your pull request bump the package version (`minor`, `major` or `patch`) by running:
+4. In your pull request bump the package version to the updated version you documented in the notes (`minor`, `major` or `patch`) by running:

 ```bash
 npm version ****
 ```
 5. Before merging to master, check that you aren't overriding an existing version.
-If you are - update your branch version.
+If you are - update your branch version and the notes page accordingly.

 6. After the pull request is merged to master, checkout to master and run: